Sarah Darwin: Education and career

+Darwin first visited the Galapagos Islands in 1995 with her parents and brother Chris on holiday.
+She stayed behind to prepare botanical illustrations for a field guide to the Islands.
+She is an ambassador for the conservation charity Galapagos Conservation Trust.
 She wrote a foreword for the 2009 book Galapagos: Preserving Darwin's Legacy by Tui de Roy.

 In 2009, Darwin was reported in various media outlets as having "won" a "talking to plants competition" against ten others.
 In the experiment, tomato plants grew the most when subjected to Darwin reading extracts from The Origin of Species.

 She appeared in the 2009–10 Dutch VPRO television series Beagle: In Darwin's wake in which she, with her husband and children, along with others such as Redmond O'Hanlon, participated in a recreation of Charles Darwin's voyage on HMS Beagle on board of the sailing ship Stad Amsterdam.
 She attended the Science & Technology Summit at the World Forum Convention Center in The Hague on 18 November 2010, at which O'Hanlon was also a featured guest.